Low-interest personal loans

 - Harder to budget

 Fixed-rate personal loans are great for people who like financial stability, as you will always pay the same amount each month.
-However, you probably won’t be able to make extra repayments and will probably have to pay some sort of penalty fee if you want to refinance or close the loan ahead of schedule.
+However, you probably won’t be able to make extra repayments and will likely have to pay some sort of penalty fee, such as an exit fee, if you want to refinance or close the loan ahead of schedule.

 If you opt for a variable-rate personal loan, your rate might drop if there’s an official rate cut - but it’s also possible your interest rate will rise, making it harder to cover the repayments.
 Variable loans tend to be more flexible than fixed loans - you’re more likely to be allowed to make extra repayments or to close the loan early.